 Digital Object Identifier (DOI)

 Seifert, Ashley W.; Monaghan, James R.; Voss, S. Randal; and Maden, Malcolm, "Skin Regeneration in Adult Axolotls: A Blueprint for Scar-Free Healing in Vertebrates" (2012).
 Biology Faculty Publications.
-Paper 10.
+10.